talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

 The above is a snippet of the syntax rule definition.
-We can see that the action associated with each rule is no longer an evaluation, but a corresponding function is called.
-The function return the node type nodeType of the abstract syntax tree, and then pushes this node back to the stack.
+We can see that the action associated with each rule is no longer a calculation, instead a corresponding function is called.
+The function returns the node type nodeType of the abstract syntax tree, and then pushes this node back to the stack.
 When the parse is complete, we get an abstract syntax tree composed of NodeType.
 An iterative visit to this syntax tree can be performed by the machine code or by the interpreter as well.

 At this point, we have a general understanding of the principles of Lex & Yacc.
-There are actually a lot of details, such as how to unobscure the syntax, but our goal is to use it in TinySQL, and it's enough to master these concepts.
+There are actually a lot of details, such as how to unobscure the syntax.
+Since our goal is to use it in TinySQL, it is more than enough.

-### About Goyacc
+### An introduction to Goyacc

 [Goyacc](https://github.com/cznic/goyacc) is the golang version of Yacc.
 Similar to the functionality of Yacc, goyacc generates a go language parser for that syntax rule based on the input syntax rules file.
 The parser YYParse generated by goyacc requires the lexical analyzer to conform to the following interface: